Discover Mt Parnassos

 A number of large but shallow karst bassins in the middle of the mountain, arranged in a S/N direction, divide Mt.
 Parnassos into two distinct massifs: the winding and wooded Western Parnassos and the taller, more rugged and bare Eastern Parnassos.
 Along this virtually dividing line passes the main road axis comming from Arachova, crossing the Livadi Arahova plateau and descending into Agoriani and the valley of Kifissos River.

-Parnassos topoGuide is a digital touring guide for Mt.
+Parnassos topoguide is a digital touring guide for Mt.
 Parnassos, that focuses on hiking and biking and includes off-line maps, descriptions and photos.
-The application includes 28 hiking and 8 MTB routes and 4 mountain running races.
+The application includes 32 hiking routes, 6 nature discovery trails, 7 MTB routes and 4 mountain running races.